liyucheng09/Contamination_Detector/readme.md

 **Check more contamination examples: MMLU at [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/mmlu.html), and C-Eval at [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/ceval.html)**

-If you cannot accessing Huggingface Hub for the benchmarks, download as json file [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0).
+If you cannot accessing Huggingface Hub for the benchmark datasets, download them as json files [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0).

-## Compare Model Performance on Clean and Dirty test set
+## 2. Compare Model Performance on Clean and Dirty test sets

-This will generate the comparison of accuracy between the clean and dirty benchmark subsets for various models.
+This will generate the comparison of accuracy between the *clean and dirty benchmark subsets* for various models.

 But first you need prepare:
 1. the model predictions on these benchmarks.
-2. get the benchmark reports ready (the internet presence reports).

 Download predictions of all Llama series models on these benchmark at [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0).
 Unzip and put them under `model_predictions/`.

+2. get the benchmark reports (generated in step 1) ready.

 Then run:
 ```